Prothrombin time test

 - Vitamin K deficiency

-- Other substances in your blood that hinder the work of clotting factors
+- Other substances in your blood that prevent the work of clotting factors

 Clotting too fast